 Knowing what to feed a pregnant dog is the key to keeping your bitch and her pups healthy.
 The diet for a pregnant dog needs to be nutritionally rich.
-Feeding your dog properly during pregnancy can help you avoid problems like eclampsia (low blood calcium), smaller litters or a higher risk of puppy death.
+Feeding your dog properly during pregnancy can help you avoid problems like eclampsia (low blood calcium), smaller litter, or a higher risk of puppy death.

-Not only will the food you feed need to change, the timing of meals the amount fed will also differ.
+Not only will the food you feed need to change, but the timing of meals and the amount fed will also differ.
 And, these variables will continue to change throughout the pregnancy.
 If you need more information about canine pregnancy, we've put together some great resources.
 Check out the following guides to learn about canine pregnancy:

 - Dog Pregnancy 101: The Ultimate Guide for Owners of Pregnant Dogs

 - Dog Pregnancy Stages and What To Expect When Expecting